NickFasulo/flippy-matchy-game/README.md

 ## Future Features

-- Randomize emojis used for each level
 - Include highest score (lowest amount of tries) for each level played.
-- Add countdown timer.
+- Add countdown timer (user can set having timer on / off).